-Welcome to our collection of articles on the topic of Integrated Deployment Blog Series, where we focus on solving the challenges around productionizing data science.
+Welcome to our collection of articles about Integrated Deployment Blog, where we focus on solving the challenges around productionizing data science.

-- Building guided analytics applications that create not only a model but a complete model process, using KNIME’s component approach to AutoML to collaborate on projects
+- Building guided analytics applications to control the training and deployment of machine learning, using KNIME’s component approach to AutoML to collaborate on projects

 - Setting up an infrastructure to not only monitor but automatically update production workflows.

-The key feature to solving many of these issues is Integrated Deployment and in this article, we explain that concept with practical examples.
+The key technique to solving many of these issues is Integrated Deployment and in this article, we explain that concept with practical examples.

-Data Scientists, regardless of what package they use, are used to training machine learning models to solve business issues.
-The classic approaches to creating data science, such as CRISP-DM cycle, support this approach.
-But the reality is that a great model can never simply be put into production.
-A model needs the data prepared and surfaced to it in production in exactly the same way as when it was created.
+Data Scientists, regardless of what package and techniques they use, are used to training models to solve business issues.
+The classic approaches to creating data science, such as CRISP-DM, support this approach, especially when adopting machine learning techniques.
+But the reality is that a trained model cannot be deployed by simply moving it from the local environment to the production environment.
+For a model to work, the data need to be prepared and surfaced to production in exactly the same way as when they were created.
 And there may be other aspects involved with the use of the model and the surfacing of results in the correct form that the model itself does not intrinsically have in it.

-To date, that huge gap in the process of moving from creating a great model to using it in production has been left to the user, regardless of whether you are using KNIME or another package such as Python.
+To date, that huge gap in the practice of moving from training to deploying production processes has been left to the user, regardless of whether you are using KNIME or another package such as Python.
 Effectively you have always needed to manually design two workflows- one to train your model and another to deploy it.
-With KNIME Analytics Platform 4.2, the deployment workflow can now be created automatically thanks to a new KNIME Extension: KNIME Integrated Deployment.
+With KNIME Analytics Platform 4.2, the production workflow can now be created automatically thanks to a new KNIME Extension: KNIME Integrated Deployment.

-There is a small introductory blog explaining Integrated Deployment here.
-But in this article we’d like to dive in a bit deeper for KNIME fans.
-To do that, we will look at two existing workflow examples of model creation and model deployment.
-We will then redo them so that the first creation workflow automatically creates the production workflow.
+You will find an article that discusses the concept of Integrated Deployment, How to Move Data Science into Production.
+In this article we’d like to dive in a bit deeper for KNIME fans.
+To do that, we will look at two existing workflow examples of model training and model deployment.
+We will then redo them so that the first training workflow automatically creates the production workflow.

-The first workflow is the modeling workflow , used to access the available data, blending them in a single table, cleaning and removing all missing values as well as any other inconsistencies, applying domain expertise by creating new features, training models, optimizing, and validating them.
+The first workflow is the training workflow , used to access the available data, blending them in a single table, cleaning and removing all missing values as well as any other inconsistencies, applying domain expertise by creating new features, training models, optimizing, and validating them.

-The second workflow is the deployment workflow which not only loads all the settings trained in the modeling workflow but builds the data preprocessing that the model expects.
-In many cases, the deployment workflow is not just a standalone KNIME workflow but is designed so that it can be called via REST API by an external application to create a super simple application to send new data as input and get back the model output via an http request.
+The second workflow is the production workflow which not only loads all the settings trained in the training workflow but builds the data preprocessing that the model expects.
+In many cases, the production workflow is not just a standalone KNIME workflow but is designed so that it can be called via REST API by an external application to create a super simple application to send new data as input and get back the model predictions via an http request.

-- The overall KNIME modeling workflow is shown in Figure 2.
+The overall KNIME training workflow is shown in Figure 1.

-Figure 2 : The modeling workflow is created node by node by the user from data preparation all the way to model evaluation.
+Figure 1 : The training workflow is created node by node by the user from data preparation all the way to model evaluation.

-This manual work requires the KNIME user to spend time to drag and drop again the same nodes that were already used in the modeling workflow .
-Additionally the user had to make sure the written model files could be found by the deployment workflow and that new data could come in and out of the deployment workflow via JSON format required by the REST API framework.
+This manual work requires the KNIME user to spend time to drag and drop again the same nodes that were already used in the training workflow .
+Additionally the user had to make sure the written model files could be found by the production workflow and that new data could come in and out of the production workflow via JSON format required by the REST API framework.

 In this special case where the binary classification threshold was optimized, the data scientists even had to even manually type in the new threshold value.

-Figure 3.
-The deployment workflow created by hand before the release of Integrated Deployment.
-Again, many nodes already used in the modeling workflow.
+Figure 2.
+The production workflow created by hand before the release of Integrated Deployment.
+Again, many nodes are already used in the training workflow.

 Deployment using this manual setup was totally customary but time consuming.
-Whenever something had to be changed in the modeling workflow , the deployment workflow had to be updated manually.
+Whenever something had to be changed in the training workflow , the production workflow had to be updated manually.
 Consider for example training another model that is not random forest or adding another step in the data preparation part.
 Retraining the same model and redeploying it was possible, but automatically changing nodes was not.

-- Integrated Deployment empowers you to flexibly deploy automatically from your modeling workflow.
+- Integrated Deployment empowers you to deploy automatically from your training workflow

-- How does the churn prediction modeling workflow look when integrated deployment is applied?
+- How does the churn prediction training workflow look when Integrated Deployment is applied?

-In Figure 4 you can see the same workflow as in Figure 2 with the exception that a few new nodes are used.
+In Figure 3 you can see the same workflow as in Figure 1 with the exception that a few new nodes are used.
 These are the Capture nodes from the KNIME Integrated Deployment Extension.
-The data scientist can design the deployment workflow as she builds the modeling workflow by capturing the segments to be deployed.
+The data scientist can design the production workflow as she builds the training workflow by capturing the segments to be deployed.
 In this simple example only two segments of workflows are captured to be deployed - the data preparation and the scoring framed in purple in Figure 4.
-Any node input connection which does not come from the Capture Workflow Start is fixed as a parameter in the Deployment Workflow.
+Any node input connection which does not come from the Capture Workflow Start is fixed as a parameter in the Deployment workflow .
 In this case the only dynamic input and output of the captured nodes is a data port specified in the Capture Workflow Start and End nodes.
-The two captured workflow segments are then combined via a Workflow Combiner node and the Deployment Workflow is automatically written on KNIME Server or in the local repository via a Workflow Writer node.
+The two captured workflow segments are then combined via a Workflow Combiner node and the production workflow is automatically written on KNIME Server or in the local repository via a Workflow Writer node.

-Figure 4: This time, the modeling workflow is created node by node by the data scientists from data preparation all the way to model deployment but includes the new KNIME Integrated Deployment Extension nodes.
+Figure 3: This time, the training workflow is created node by node by the data scientists from data preparation all the way to model deployment but includes the new KNIME Integrated Deployment Extension nodes.

-In Figure 5 you can have a look at the automatically generated deployment workflow .
-All the connections that were not defined in the modeling workflow by the Capture Workflow Start and Capture Workflow End nodes are static and imported by the PortObject Reference Reader nodes.
+In Figure 4 you can have a look at the automatically generated production workflow .
+All the connections that were not defined in the training workflow by the Capture Workflow Start and Capture Workflow End nodes are static and imported by the PortObject Reference Reader nodes.
 Those are generic reader nodes able to load the connection information of static parameters found during training.
-In Figure 5 the example deployment workflow is reading in three parameters: the missing value model, the random forest model and the double value to be used as binary classification threshold.
+In Figure 4 the example production workflow is reading in three parameters: the missing value model, the random forest model and the double value to be used as binary classification threshold.

-Figure 5: The deployment workflow automatically generated by Integrated Deployment.
+Figure 4: The production workflow automatically generated by Integrated Deployment.

 In a scenario where data are prepared and models are trained and deployed in a routine fashion, integrated deployment becomes super useful for flexibly retraining and redeploying on the fly with updated settings.
-This can be fully automated by using the Deploy Workflow to Server node to pass the created workflows for deployment via KNIME Server - to which the models are deployed when using the KNIME Analytics Platform.
-You can see an example of the the new Deploy Workflow to Server node using a KNIME Server Connection in Figure 6.
+This can be fully automated by using the Deploy Workflow to Server node to generate the production workflows in the KNIME Server repository automatically.
+You can see an example of the new Deploy Workflow to Server node using a KNIME Server Connection in Figure 6.

-In the animation the KNIME Executor is added, the Workflow Object is connected to its input and via the dialogue the right amount of input and output ports are created.
+In the animation the KNIME Executor is added, the Workflow Object, storing the captured production workflow, is connected to its input and via the dialogue the right amount of input and output ports are created.
 This setup offers a model agnostic framework necessary for machine learning interpretability applications such as LIME, shapley values, SHAP, etc.

 This introductory example is of course only a first demonstration of how Integrated Deployment enhances analytics workflows in KNIME.
-In the upcoming episodes we will see how this new extension empowers a KNIME expert to flexibility train, score, deploy, maintain and monitor machine learning models in an automated fashion.
-Stay tuned!
+In further episodes we see how this extension empowers a KNIME expert to flexibility train, score, deploy, maintain and monitor machine learning models in an automated fashion!

 The Integrated Deployment KNIME Blog Articles